zeroexploit/libwebp-net/readme.md

-# libwebp wrapper for .NETStandard
+# libwebp wrapper for .NET